 ‘Tis the season of sweets, and as the days become shorter and there’s a chill in the air we will soon be graced with the presence of little ghouls, goblins, and minions, rapping on the door or ringing the bell: “Trick or treat!
 Give me something good to eat!” they’ll exclaim.
 But what is good to eat?
 To trick-or-treaters it’s candy, and loads of it, but what is one of the most common ingredients in these delectable goodies they demand?
 Palm oil.

-The high demand for palm oil is not only a result of its use as an ingredient in candy, though that is certainly a huge part of the problem.
+The high demand for unsustainable palm oil is not only a result of its use as an ingredient in candy, though that is certainly a huge part of the problem.
 Palm oil is also used in an array of food products from peanut butter to biscuits, and can even be found in household goods, bath products and cosmetics, just to name a few.
 It is often used as a cheap replacement to cocoa butter or vegetable oil and is in most everyday products.
-Palm oil is used as biofuel, as well, as biofuels have become a popular replacement for fossil fuels because it is argued that they reduce greenhouse gas emission.
+Unsustainable Palm oil is used as biofuel, as well, as biofuels have become a popular replacement for fossil fuels because it is argued that they reduce greenhouse gas emission.
 Yet, if palm oil plantations for biofuel are not managed sustainably, this alternative is counterproductive.
 The carbon stored in plants is released into the atmosphere during deforestation, which occurs when land is cleared for those very palm oil plantations.
-But why the rapid expansion of plantations and how does that relate to the orangutan?
+But why the rapid expansion of unsustainable palm oil farms and how does that relate to great apes?

 The most devastating impact palm oil plantations have is the reduction of biodiversity in the tropics, overall species loss and the suffering of thousands of individual animals.
 This is extremely unfortunate because the tropics serve as biodiversity hotspots, which support more than half of the world’s endemic (found nowhere else) plant species and nearly 43% of endemic bird, mammal, reptile and amphibian species (CI).
 Some scientists are still discovering species in these regions, while others are forced to calculate the increasing rate of extinction.